 - Extended Google Docs sheet shared with the office staff;

 - Using completion module in accounting and inventory software, ex.
-Sybiekt GT or ERP Optima XL.
+Sybiekt GT or Optima XL.

 - Suggested solutions for a Small size company (10-25 people):